frinknet/GitPushy/README.md

 NOTE: If the file .gitpushy-main-custom exists none of the other stages are called unless the custom script calls them specifically.

 There are both general and hook-specific parts to each stage.
 The general part of the stage is always run first followed by the mor specific hook level code.
-If the config section specifies hooks in the _PUSHY_HOOKS_ variable these will be run after the main hook has finished it's execution.
+If the config section specifies hooks in the __$PUSHY_HOOKS__ variable these will be run after the main hook has finished it's execution.

 GitPushy Hook Config Section
 --------
 The Config stage is intended to set key variables necesary for making a pushy deployment possible.
-The most simple version of this section consists of setting the _PUSHY_DEPLOY_DIR_ variable to the place where your final code will reside.
+The most simple version of this section consists of setting the __$PUSHY_DEPLOY_DIR__ variable to the place where your final code will reside.
 Without specyfying this directory nothing will be done to deploy unless you have a custom section for your GitPushy hook.
 There are many other variables that can be set in this section.
 See GitPushy Config Variables for mor info.

 GitPushy Hook Build Section
 --------
-In the build section GitPushy creates a clean clone of a git repository and deposits it in the specified _PUSHY_BUILD_DIR_.
+In the build section GitPushy creates a clean clone of a git repository and deposits it in the specified __$PUSHY_BUILD_DIR__.
 The clone is set to the branch being deployed to it's latest commits.
 Then the build hook is run to do any of the heavy lifting necessary in the bundling of code.

 If this process is rather strenuous and time consuming it may be better to run these detatched from a _.gitpushy-hook-custom_ script to avoid monopolizing the git commit process.
 See more on GitPushy Hooks Custom Section.